LHNCBC/lforms/form_definition.md

       item's text.
 The default is false.
     * displayScoreWithAnswerText  - a boolean that controls whether to display scores along with answer texts for answers that have scores.
 The default is true.
-    * displayInvalidHTML - a boolean that controls whether to show the filtered html content from the rendering-xhtml extension if it contains invalid tags or attributes.
+    * displayInvalidHTML - a boolean that controls whether to show the escaped html content from the rendering-xhtml extension if it contains invalid tags or attributes.
       The default value is false, which means if the HTML content is not valid, the text content will be used/displayed (even if the text is empty).